-1.4 Initial Adjustments to your Helmet
+1.4 Initial Adjustments to your Helmet (NOT the SL 17B)

 Before using any helmet it should be properly fitted and adjusted (Neck Dam, Neck Pad, Head Cushion) and all systems checked prior to entering the water.
 There are several adjustments that must be made to provide a more secure and comfortable fit when wearing the helmet.